Prohelion/prohelion.github.io/docs/Profinity/Getting_Started.md

 <figcaption>Profinity V2 homepage</figcaption>
 </figure>

-The Profinity V2 window is split into two main sections; the sidebar and the main stage.
-By default, the sidebar contains four tabs named `ADD COMPONENT`, `CAN UTILITIES`, `ADMIN`, and `LOGOUT`.
+The Profinity V2 window is split into two main sections; the sidebar and the main window.
+By default, the sidebar contains four tabs named `ADD COMPONENT`, `CAN UTILITIES`, `ADMIN`, and `LOGOUT`, however more options will become available as you construct your system inside Profinity.

-Before adding any devices it is recommended to explore the System Configuration menu

 ## Creating a user